ROCKY MOUNTAIN CHOCOLATE FACTORY, INC.

 Durango, Colorado 81303

-We are pleased to offer you the position of Chief Financial Officer of Rocky Mountain Chocolate Factory, Inc. (the “Company”) with an anticipated start date on August 1, 2022 (the “Start Date”).
-You will perform those duties and responsibilities as are customary for your position as Chief Financial Officer, as may be directed by the Company’s Chief Executive Officer, to whom you will report.
+We are pleased to offer you the position of Chief Executive Officer of Rocky Mountain Chocolate Factory, Inc. (the “Company”) with an anticipated start date on May 9, 2022 (the “Start Date”).
+The position will be based at the Company’s headquarters in Durango, Colorado for the Company’s fiscal year ending in February 2023.
+You will perform those duties and responsibilities as are customary for your position as Chief Executive Officer, as may be directed by the Company’s Board of Directors (the “Board”), to whom you will report.

 Benefits; Paid Time Off.
 You will be eligible to participate in the employee benefit plans and programs that are maintained by the Company from time to time, subject in each case to the terms and conditions of the plan or program in question, including the eligibility requirements and provisions thereof, and the determination of any person or committee administering the plan.
-Your accrual and use of PTO will be in accordance with the Company’s PTO policy in all respects.
+You also will be eligible to accrue 20 days of Paid Time Off (“PTO”), with the amount pro- rated in 2022 based on your Start Date.
+Your accrual and use of PTO will be in accordance with the Company’s PTO policy in all respects; provided, however, you will be granted 10 years of service under the policy upon the commencement of your employment and will thereafter accrue a year of service for each year you are employed by the Company.
 PTO will be paid out upon the separation of your employment in accordance with Company policy.
 Notwithstanding anything in this letter, the Company reserves the right to modify or terminate benefits or policies at any time and from time to time, as it deems necessary, appropriate or desirable.

 Equity Incentives.
-You will be awarded a special equity incentive grant with a value of $192,500 at target performance, 70% in restricted stock units vesting based on achievement of specified performance goals as described below (the “RSUs”) and 30% in stock options vesting in one-third on the last day of the Company’s fiscal year ending February 2023, with the remaining two-thirds vesting quarterly thereafter until you are full vested on the last day of the Company’s fiscal year ending February 2025 (the “Stock Options”), subject to your continued service through the applicable vesting date.
-The Compensation Committee will approve the grant of the Stock Options and the number of RSUs within 30 days following your Start Date (the “Grant Date”), with the RSUs vesting if the Company achieves an annualized Total Shareholder Return of at least 12.5% during the performance period commencing on your Start Date and ending at the end of the Company’s fiscal year ending February 2025.
-The number of shares subject to the RSUs will be calculated by dividing the specified value at target performance ($134,750) by the volume-weighted average stock price for the twenty (20) trading days prior to your Start Date.
-The Stock Options will have an exercise price equal to the Fair Market Value of the Company’s common stock on the Grant Date and the number of shares will be calculated by dividing the specified value ($57,750) by the volume-weighted average stock price for the twenty (20) trading days prior to your Start Date, with any fractional share rounded to the nearest whole share.
+You will be awarded a special equity incentive grant with a grant date fair value of $360,000 at target performance, 50% in restricted stock units vesting based on achievement of specified performance goals as described below (the “RSUs”) and 50% in stock options vesting in one-third on the last day of the Company’s fiscal year ending February 2023, with the remaining two-thirds vesting quarterly thereafter until you are full vested on the last day of the Company’s fiscal year ending February 2025 (the “Stock Options”), subject to your continued service through the applicable vesting date.
+The Compensation Committee will approve the grant of the Stock Options and the number of RSUs on your Start Date, with the RSUs vesting if the Company achieves an annualized Total Shareholder Return of at least 12.5% during the performance period commencing on your Start Date and ending at the end of the Company’s fiscal year ending February 2025.
 Both the Stock Options and RSUs will be governed by the terms of the Company’s 2007 Equity Incentive Plan (as amended from time to time, the “Plan”) and the award agreements evidencing the grants.
 You will be eligible for additional long-term equity incentive grants annually, as approved by the Compensation Committee in its sole discretion.

 Your equity incentive grants will be subject to the terms and conditions of other agreements required by the Company as a condition to your employment, which shall be no less favorable to you than those applicable to other senior executives of the Company hired on or after your Start Date, as well as any stock ownership guidelines and/or incentive compensation recoupment policies that may be adopted by the Board or the Compensation Committee.